gbelouze/mva-imagerie-numerique/README.md

 ## How to use this repository ?

-You can read the report online as a [notebook](notebook/rendu.ipynb).
+You can [read the report online](https://gbelouze.github.io/mva-imagerie-numerique/).
 If you want to run it yourself, we suggest to
 - create a python virtual environment, for instance named `imagerie-numerique`
 - install the dependencies
 ```bash